Feast of the Presentation of the Lord, February 2

 With the help of God’s grace, may we never cease to hope and trust in His promises.
-And may the Holy Spirit, who dwells within each one of us – enlightening us, guiding us, inspiring and sanctifying us – help us to always recognize His saving Presence in our lives.
+And may the Holy Spirit, who dwells within each one of us – enlightening us, guiding us, inspiring and sanctifying us – help us to always recognize His saving Presence in our daily lives.

 And may our journey of faith echo the words of our psalmist today, “Lift up, O gates, your lintels; reach up, you ancient portals, that the king of glory may come in!
 Who is this king of glory?
 The Lord of hosts; He is the king of glory”!

 May God bless you, God love you, and may God always keep you. †